Vale de Moses, Portugal

 Best for: Mid-budget retreaters in need of wide open space

-Not for: Anyone who needs to be in sniffing distance of modern life
+Not for: Anyone who needs to be within sniffing distance of modern life or who craves upmarket luxe.
+The steep uneven terrain won’t suit everyone.

 Takes up to 20 guests

-Run by husband and wife Andrew and Vonetta Winter, this homely rustic yoga retreat surrounded by pine and eucalyptus forest has an easy going schedule and is a bit like staying at a friend’s place.
-The 6 night retreats are all yoga-based, and offer good quality teaching, holistic treatments, occasional cooking classes and lovely walks, with some weeks featuring afternoon workshops on Pilates, ayurveda, Thai massage and sleep.
-There’s no pressure; you are invited to do as much of the programme as you please.
+Run by husband and wife Andrew and Vonetta Winter, Vale de Moses is set in a heartbreakingly beautiful valley surrounded by pine and eucalyptus forest.
+It has a warm, easy-going feel, rather like a large friendly house party.
+The six night retreats are all yoga-based, and offer good quality teaching, holistic treatments, occasional cooking classes and lovely (though sometimes challenging) walks.
+Some weeks feature afternoon workshops on Pilates, Ayurveda, Thai massage or sleep.
+There’s no pressure; you are invited to do as much or as little of the programme as you please.
 Be nourished on mountain air and delicious food and rest in glorious peace.

 Read our expert review

-Go for a regular 6 night yoga retreat led by different teachers and enjoy treatments and down time, or choose a specialist retreat that mixes yoga with Pilates, ayurveda, Thai massage or help with sleep.
+Come for a regular six night yoga retreat led by different teachers and enjoy treatments and down time, or choose a specialist retreat that mixes yoga with Pilates, ayurveda, Thai massage or help with sleep.

 Yoga and Pilates with Ali Burrell looks at the similarities and differences between yoga and Pilates.
 Morning yoga flow is coupled with Pilates workshops exploring what ‘core’ really means and learning how to move from your centre to understand how this enhances your yoga practice.
 All levels are welcome and no previous experience of yoga or Pilates is required.

-During the Yoga and Thai Massage with Peter Packard week you’ll have morning yoga classes and afternoon Thai massage sessions.
-In the mornings Vonetta Winter teaches and share insights on how yoga compliments Thai massage.
+During the Yoga and Thai Massage week you’ll have morning yoga classes and afternoon Thai massage sessions.
+In the mornings Vonetta Winter teaches and shares insights on how yoga complements Thai massage.
 Then in the afternoon you’ll be with Peter Packard learning new ways to both be moved and move other bodies to improve joint mobility, lengthen muscles, reduce tension and calm the mind.

-Whenever you go, all retreats include a half hour health consultation with Vonetta Winter or Peter Packard, which involves tongue and pulse diagnosis, followed by a one hour body harmonising massage or acupuncture with experienced Traditional Chinese Medicine therapists.
+Whenever you come, all retreats include a half hour health consultation followed by a one hour body harmonising bodywork or acupuncture session with experienced Traditional Chinese Medicine and Bodywork therapists.

 When to Go